Reedo22/nectarine/README.md

 # Nectarine

 Running Windows games on Apple Silicon with a **free, open stack** — Wine + msync + DXVK
-+ a patched MoltenVK — on a MacBook Pro (M1 Pro)

-Tested on macOS 15.1.1, Apple M1 Pro.
-Everything here is x86-64 Wine under Rosetta 2.

 ## Contents